-Cost of goods sold for product revenue includes third party logistics costs, shipping costs, and indirect overhead costs which are recorded as period costs in the period incurred.
+Cost of goods sold for product revenue includes third party logistics costs, shipping costs, third party manufacturing variances and indirect overhead costs which are recorded as period costs in the period incurred.

 We expensed the cost of producing validation batches of OLINVYK that we are using in the commercial launch as research and development expense prior to the regulatory approval and DEA scheduling of OLINVYK.
 We expect cost of sales to increase as we deplete these inventories.